-In the RDC elections in May , the councillors who now make up the Rother Alliance, promised voters in the D4B promise that ‘If we are elected, we will support the creation of a Bexhill Town Council’, and they have already taken steps to endorse that.
-Now, a new Community Governance Review (CGR) Steering Group has been formed and met on 30 April, with Councillor Christine Bayliss elected as Chair.
+In the Rother District Council elections in May , the Bexhill councillors who are part of the Rother Alliance, promised voters in the D4B promise that ‘If we are elected, we will support the creation of a Bexhill Town Council’.
+They won in a landslide and one of their first acts as a council was to get the ball rolling.
+Now, a new Community Governance Review (CGR) steering group has been formed, with Councillor Christine Bayliss elected as Chair.

-It was made clear that while they can take into account the feedback from the Review of 2017, when over 8,600 people “voted” to support the idea of a town council, they need to hold another Review, albeit a much shorter and less complex one, and reflect on it before the final vote.
+The steering group met for the first time on 30 October.
+It was made clear that in law, while Rother can take into account the feedback from the Review of 2017, when a massive 8,600 people “voted” to support the idea of a town council, Rother need to hold another Review, albeit a much shorter and less complex one, and reflect on it before the final vote.
 They also agreed:

-- the first elections to a new Town Council will take place in May 2021. (subject to the Review findings)
+- the first election of town councillors to a new Town Council will take place in May 2021. (subject to the Review findings);

-- respondents will be asked to express a preference to either a creation of one Parish Council for the whole of Bexhill (to be styled as a Town Council) – OR – no change.
+- respondents will be asked to express a preference for either the creation of one Parish Council for the whole of Bexhill (to be styled as a Town Council) – OR – nothing changes;

-- the Review will also ask residents about the services they would like to see a town council deliver.
+- the Review will also ask residents about the services they would like to see a town council deliver; and

 - a communications plan will publicise the review and how to respond.

-The next meeting of the group is on 21 November at 9.30am.
-There are to be public meetings in January.
+The next meeting of the group is on 19 December at 9.30am.
+The papers on the steering group can be found here.

 D4B will hold a public meeting on Saturday, 18 January, to which steering group members will be invited, so please put it in your diary!
 Thanks